 Earlier this year, ProPublica did an exposé of how the ultra-rich pay relatively little income tax.
-One of their techniques is that they live on borrowed money.
-They don’t realize capital gains when they don’t sell their appreciated assets.
+One of the ultra-rich’s techniques is that they live on borrowed money.
+They don’t sell their appreciated investments and realize capital gains.
 No realized gains, no taxes.
-Meanwhile, their assets keep growing, and banks are increasingly comfortable lending them more money for their spending.
+Meanwhile, their investments keep growing, and banks are increasingly comfortable lending them more money for their spending.
 Wall Street Journal called this strategy “Buy, Borrow, Die” (audio starts at 7:27).

-We the small-time investors can do it too through the same mechanism.
-We can’t live on borrowed money for the rest of our lives but we can use borrowed money for a short while when we use securities-based lending.
+We the small-time investors can do it too.
+We can’t live on borrowed money for the rest of our lives but we can use borrowed money for a short while when we get a securities-based loan.

-When you use securities-based lending you borrow money using your securities (stocks, bonds, mutual funds, ETFs, …) as the collateral.
-In principle, it’s not that different than getting a HELOC using your home as the collateral.
+When you get a securities-based loan, you borrow money using your securities (stocks, bonds, mutual funds, ETFs, …) as the collateral.
+It’s not that different in principle than getting a HELOC using your home as the collateral.

 Because your investments are much more liquid and easier to value than your home, you can get the loan much faster and at a lower interest rate than from a HELOC.
 You don’t need to prove your income.
 The interest rate can be 2% below the Prime Rate, whereas the rate on a HELOC is usually close to the Prime Rate.

-People pride themselves on having no debt, but using borrowed money can be better than using your own money in many scenarios.
-Here are a few examples:
+People take pride in having no debt but using borrowed money can be better than using your own money in many scenarios.
+Here are some examples:

 Make Illiquid Investment with Confidence

-You have some cash and you’re ready to buy I Bonds for the great interest rate, but you’re concerned about the 12-month lockup.
-There’s absolutely positively no way to sell I Bonds in the first 12 months, not even when you’re willing to pay a penalty.
+You have some cash and you’re ready to make an investment but this investment requires a 12-month lockup.
+There’s absolutely positively no way to sell in the first 12 months, not even when you’re willing to pay a penalty.
 What if you need the money during that time?
 Selling other investments triggers capital gains, throws you over income limits, and disqualifies you for this or that.

-When you have a standby credit line available, you can go ahead and buy I Bonds with your cash.
-If nothing comes up in the first 12 months, your I Bonds are liquid now.
+When you have a standby credit line available, you can go ahead and invest with your cash.
+If nothing comes up in the first 12 months, your investment is liquid now.
 In case you need the money, you tap the credit line until the lockup is over.
-You sell I Bonds to repay the loan.
-Your I Bonds will earn much more interest than the interest you pay on the loan.
+You sell the investment to repay the loan.

 Stop Parking Cash